RiadOliveira/Tradelous-mobile/README.md

     # Generate app's build
       # If you have an emulator, simply run one of the commands below, if haven't, connect your device to your machine
       # using a USB cable, and then run:

       # Android
       $ npm run android
       or
       $ yarn android

       # IOS
       $ npm run ios
       or
       $ yarn ios

-    # Extra step (Running on mobile device)
-      # After install the app on your device, shake it to appear the dev's options, and then go to settings, there you
-      # will need to set the debug server host and port (Put the IP of your machine and the PORT 8081).

     # Run the app (With backend running on background)
     $ npm start
     or
     $ yarn start

+    # Extra step (Running on mobile device and using wi-fi)
+      # You can use the app with your device connected to your machine using USB, but there's also a way to use it
+      # through wifi, doing this: after install the app on your device, shake it to appear the dev's options, and
+      # then go to settings, there you will need to set the debug server host and port (Put the IP of your machine
+      # and the PORT 8081), and then, just need to restart the debug server on your machine that the device's app
+      # will detect and update.
   ```
 </ul>